 As identifying all properties affected by low water pressure can be difficult, you should make a claim to ensure you receive this compensation.
 All claims must be made in writing within three months of the second occasion.
-If you'd like to make a claim, please complete the form at the bottom of the contact us page.
+If you'd like to make a claim, please contact us.